MonteTW/bcit-linux-assignment3/README.md

 sudo chmod 755 *
 ```

-Change the ownership of `/var/lib/webgen` and all the subdirectories and files to user webgen
+Change the ownership of `/var/lib/webgen` with all the subdirectories and files to user `webgen`
 ```bash
 sudo chown -R webgen:webgen /var/lib/webgen
 ```